-Placement Service.
-No reputable college can guarantee jobs for graduates.
-However, the College will assist students and alumni in every possible way to obtain suitable employment.
-Applied Science department chairs are particularly helpful with placing their program graduates.
-Career Services maintains an online job board via Career Coach, where employers may post openings and where students/alumni may post their resumes.
 The RESET room.
 Located in Elm 204, this is a safe place for students to press pause and reset before continuing with their day.
-This is a place of support for those in recovery (substances, mental health, trauma, etc.) It is open Monday through Friday 9 a.m. to 5 p.m. when classes are in session.
+This is a place of support for those in recovery (substances, mental health, trauma, etc.) It is open Monday through Thursday 9 a.m. - 5 p.m., Friday 9 a.m. to 2 p.m. when classes are in session.
 For more information call 828-398-7536 or go to abtech.edu/ARC.

 Student Accident Claims.
-Students wishing to file a claim on the College's Student Accident policy should call 398-7168.
+Students wishing to file a claim on the College's Student Accident policy should call 398-7150 or email elizabethbgreene@abtech.edu